Find Cheap Auto Insurance Quotes in Your Area

 The cost of PIP insurance in Kentucky varies depending on factors such as your coverage limits, whether you've added a deductible and the city you live in.
 Below are sample rates for a driver who has accepted limitations on their tort rights.
 As you can see, the rates don't vary significantly based upon your coverage limits, but simply attaining the minimum PIP is fairly expensive, starting at $121 per month.

 If you reject your tort limitations and don't purchase PIP, you are still likely to face increased rates for liability insurance.
 This is because other drivers can sue you for injuries that wouldn't otherwise meet the threshold.
 You'll also have to pay a premium for "guest PIP coverage," to provide coverage for passengers and pedestrians who may be involved in an accident.
-For a sample driver with the state minimum liability limits, we found that having no PIP coverage increased premiums by a total of $40 per month, including the cost of guest PIP insurance.
+For a sample driver with the state minimum liability limits, having no PIP coverage increased premiums by a total of $40 per month, including the cost of guest PIP insurance.

 Health Insurance vs PIP

 While health insurance is an alternative to personal injury protection, we recommend that you first use the entirety of your PIP coverage on expenses related to a car accident before turning to your health insurance.
 Most health plans require that you reimburse the insurer for treatment of injuries due to a motor vehicle accident.
 You do get to reimburse them at the reduced rate the insurer has negotiated with the health care provider.
 However, since you do have to pay for medical costs, health insurance should be used after your PIP insurance.